← Back to Tutorials

 Step 3: Choose Your Investment Tenure

-• 6 months - 1 year: Popular for tax planning and short-term goals
+• 6 months–1 year: Popular short-term choices

 Step 4: Select Compounding Frequency

-• Monthly: Slightly higher returns than quarterly
+• Monthly: Slightly higher maturity

-• Annually: Interest compounded once a year
+• Annually: Interest added once a year

 • Cumulative: Interest reinvested until maturity

-• Non-Cumulative: Interest paid out monthly/quarterly/annually (good for regular income needs)
+• Non-Cumulative: Periodic payouts for regular income

 Step 5: Review Your Maturity Amount